-The ice velocity (IV) product validation and intercomparison in this chapter provides an update of previous validation efforts, incorporating reprocessed velocity maps (version 1.3) and new and/or updated external validation datasets.
-The assessment is done for the annually-averaged ice-sheet wide velocity maps as well as the individual track maps (based on 6/12-day repeats) produced in the Greenland Ice Sheet CCI project and derived from Sentinel-1 (S1) SAR data.
+The assessment is done for the annually-averaged ice-sheet wide OT velocity maps as well as for the individual track maps (based on 6/12-day repeats) produced in the Greenland Ice Sheet CCI project and derived from Sentinel-1 (S1) SAR data.
 The individual track IV maps are the source data for the monthly and annually averaged maps.
-The quality assessment includes detailed validation with contemporaneous in-situ GPS data at various sites across the ice sheet.
+The quality assessment includes detailed validation with contemporaneous insitu GPS data at various sites across the ice sheet.
 The products are also evaluated, on a pixel-by-pixel basis, against publicly available datasets covering the Greenland Ice Sheet.
 This product intercomparison provides a good level of quality assurance, in particular in areas where little change is to be expected.
 Additionally, we report on the performance of the algorithm in stable terrain, i.e. where no velocity is expected.
-This provides a good overall indication of the bias introduced in the end-to-end velocity processing chain including co-registration of images, velocity retrieval, etc. As no external validation data sets are available yet for the latest 2019/20 winter mapping campaign, this product is currently only included in the stable terrain analysis.
+This provides a good overall indication of the bias introduced in the end-to-end velocity processing chain including co-registration of images, velocity retrieval, etc.

-3.2.1 Sources and selection of independent validation data
+3.1.1.1 Sources and selection of independent validation data

-For in-situ validation, we use GPS data acquired by field teams of the Danish Programme for Monitoring of the Greenland Ice Sheet (PROMICE; Fausto and Van As, 2019) and available through the PROMICE Data Portal (https://promice.org/PromiceDataPortal/).
+For in-situ validation, we use GPS data acquired by field teams of the Danish Programme for Monitoring of the Greenland Ice Sheet (PROMICE; Fausto and Van As, 2019; Fausto et al, 2021) and available through the PROMICE Data Portal (https://promice.org/PromiceDataPortal/).
 The GPS instruments are attached to Automatic Weather Stations (AWS) operated by GEUS in collaboration with DTU Space and Asiaq.
 The version 3 data set provides hourly, daily and monthly average positions.
 Figure 3-1 shows the locations of the GPS sites used for validation.